303: Pod People

 Hey, looks like Yoda’s home. –Luke?
 Use the Force, Luke.

 Yoda is the diminutive Jedi master who lives in the swamps of Dagobah and trains Luke Skywalker in the ways of the Force in the series of Star Wars films; the character first appeared in the 1980 film The Empire Strikes Back.
 In the first trilogy, Yoda was a puppet designed and operated by Frank Oz, who also supplied the voice.
 For the final two films of the second trilogy, Yoda was a computer-generated character.
 Also a reference to the 1977 film Star Wars, where at the end of the film the disembodied voice of Obi-Wan Kenobi shows up to give Luke a little unsolicited advice: “Use the Force, Luke … Let go, Luke … Luke, trust me …”

-A paraphrase of the longtime advertising slogan for Smucker’s brand jams and jellies: “With a name like Smucker’s, it has to be good.”
+An imitation of Smucker's pitchman Mason Adams, giving the longtime advertising slogan for their jams and jellies: “With a name like Smucker’s, it has to be good.”
 It has been in use since the 1950s.

 This inflamed tissue, the burning.
 You’d better put some peroxide on it.
 Smucker’s brand peroxide.